 The clear fluid is then immediately taken to the "sugar house" where the sap is boiled to evaporate the water content and concentrate the sugars into maple syrup.

-When it reaches 70°F or 21°C above water’s boiling point (212°F or 100°C), it has transformed into maple syrup.
+When it reaches approximately 7 °F or 4°C above water’s boiling point (212°F or 100°C), it has transformed into maple syrup.
 Sap is approximately 98% water and 2% sugar and after boiled converts to about 33% water and 67% sugar.

 This process increases thickness and also darkens the color, which can vary from golden to dark brown depending on different factors.

-Pure maple syrup is graded according to flavor and color, although the grade alone does not always determine equivalent flavor characteristics.
-In 2015 The International Maple Syrup Institute, in conjunction with and other maple syrup producer associations, proposed a new unified grading system. (*)
+Pure maple syrup is graded in terms of flavor and color, although the grade alone does not always determine equivalent flavor characteristics.
+In 2013, the International Maple Syrup Institute, in conjunction with and other maple syrup producer associations, proposed a new unified grading system. (*)

 Essentially, there is no more Grade B, only Grade A's which are broken down into four main categories according to color and taste:

 While maple syrup, as a natural product, uniquely varies from year to year and tree to tree, generally lighter syrups are produced earlier in the season and darker types are produced later as the sugaring season develops.

 The lighter the color the more subtle the flavor.
-Darker colored syrups are more robust with an intense maple flavor.
+Darker colored syrups are more full-bodied with an intense maple flavor.
 Each syrup, however, can have its own distinct tones and taste qualities.

 (Learn more below about dark syrup and why it is considered more nutritious.)

 Maple sugar is also another product that can be produced from the syrup, essentially the same way that coconut nectar can be further heated to create coconut sugar.

-Maple sugar is the crystalline solid form of pure maple syrup, after it is boiled for longer than is needed and all the water has evaporated off.
-It is more concentrated than the pourable syrup, consisting of about 90% sucrose and 10% glucose and fructose.
+It is the crystalline solid form of pure maple syrup, after it is boiled for longer than is needed and all the water has evaporated off.
+It is more concentrated than the pourable syrup as it consists of less water and more sugar content.